 Then, when you’re ready to apply for a loan, you’ll have all the answers to move forward confidently.
 This said, keep in mind that Camino Financial doesn’t require a minimum credit score for borrowers to qualify for a business loan.
-It’s one of many ways we stand behind our motto, “No Business Left Behind”, since we have fewer requirments than most lenders.
+It’s one of many ways we stand behind our motto, “No Business Left Behind” since we have fewer requirements than most lenders.

 What is a FICO score?

 FICO stands for Fair Isaac Corporation.
 Bill and Earl Isaac founded this company which established a credit score model.
 The FICO score is a number that ranges from 300 to 850 and represents how creditworthy you are to potential lenders as shown in the graph below.
 Most people also refer to the FICO score as simply “credit score”.

 At first sight, you can see the importance of having the highest FICO score possible.
 It opens the door to financial possibilities that are otherwise unattainable.

 Why are there different types of FICO scores?